Kevin Grady: Senior (redshirt) year (2009)

 In the spring of 2009, Grady was accused by court officials of not adhering to his probation reporting requirements and not meeting the 24 hours of community service requirement of his probation, among other violations.
 As a result, he was jailed for seven days in May 2009.

 Kevin's brother, Kelvin Grady, was a point guard on the Michigan Wolverines men's basketball team before transferring to the Michigan football team after the 2008–09 season.
 On October 17, 2009, the two became the first pair of brothers to score a touchdown in the same game for Michigan as far as could be told by the school's record books.
 Over the course of the season, Kevin started three games at fullback for the 2009 Wolverines.
 He compiled 80 yards rushing on 10 carries bringing his career total to 783 yards on 200 carries and 10 touchdowns.
 He also made 5 receptions bringing his career total to 20 for 150 yards.

-Grady was not selected in the 2010 NFL Draft and was not an immediate undrafted free agent.
+Grady was not selected in the 2010 NFL draft and was not an immediate undrafted free agent.

-Personal
+Personal life

 On November 26, 2010, Grady was arrested and charged again for driving under the influence after recording a .3 blood-alcohol level on a breathalyzer test.
 He is required to attend Alcoholics Anonymous meetings three times a week.
 On December 31, 2010, the Indoor Football League announced that the Chicago Slaughter had signed Grady.
 On May 11, 2011, four days after scoring six touchdowns for the Slaughter, Grady was sentenced to twenty days in jail for his November drunk driving offense.
 The sentence included two years of probation, 80 hours of community service, random drug tests, confinement to the state of Michigan until given leave by the judge, and 180 days of car immobilization.
 In addition, the sentence resulted in him being dropped from the Slaughter.